* Images shown are of mature plants

 Best of all, Bing Cherries are the most popular cherries found in supermarkets since they're famous for their sweet, robust and juicy taste.
 They also last for quite a long time, when stored properly.

 But the top benefit of our Bing Cherry Tree is its amazing beginning.
 Because we've grafted and grown our Bing Cherry from proven, consistent rootstock, you get amazing results in your homescape.
-You get faster, fresher fruit, healthful growth and delicious home-grown taste since we've nurtured our Bing Cherry Tree long before it arrives at your door.
+You get faster, fresher fruit and delicious home-grown taste since we've nurtured our Bing Cherry Tree long before it arrives at your door.

 And though our Dwarf Bing Cherry Tree requires pollinating (we recommend the Black Tartarian Cherry Tree for best results), planting is easy and you get bushels upon bushels of cherries as a result.